domtaylor/blockdoxcom-staging/README.md

 ### Working on the theme

-To be used by pelican the theme has to be installed
+To be used by pelican the theme has to be installed see [Pelican Themes docs](http://docs.getpelican.com/en/stable/pelican-themes.html)
 ```
 pelican-themes -i \path\to\theme
 ```